Mottramlabs/ESP32-4-Channel-Mains-Current-Sensor/README.md

 # ESP32-4-Channel-Mains-Current-Sensor
 A 4-Channel mains sensor using an ESP32 two board versions one using a Wemos ESP32 the other uses a Node-MCU board.
-Both boards can work with either current or voltage out CT's (current transformers).
+Both boards can work with either a current or voltage type of CT's (current transformers).

 ###### Firmware Version 1